SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

 The transport request can be closed by the pipeline job (see [transportRequestRelease](../../../steps/transportRequestRelease/)).

-A git commit message containing the transportRequestId:
+This is an example of a Git commit message containing the transport request ID:

 ```
 The headline

 The body.
-The blank line above is mandatory (git standard).
+The blank line above is mandatory (Git standard).
 TransportRequest: <YOUR TRANSPORT REQUEST ID>
 ```

-By default the git commits between the merge base with base branch (default: `master`) and the current branch head are traversed.
+By default, the Git commits between the merge base with the base branch (default: `master`) and the current branch head are traversed.

 ![This pipeline in Jenkins Blue Ocean](images/pipeline.png)
 ###### Screenshot: Build and Deploy Process in Jenkins